KarlaGussnecker/Fitness--project/README.md

-The landing page consists of a background video, a animated button and the footer.
+The landing page consists of a background video, an animated button and the footer.
 After pressing the button the user is taken on to the home page where you have a navbar with three elements and some dummy text.
 I've split the three elements from the navigation bar in to their own components and by clicking them they take you to a different page each.

 <br>